Experimental characterization of coherent magnetization transport in a one-dimensional spin system

 Dartmouth Digital Commons Citation

 Ramanathan, Chandrasekhar; Cappellaro, Paola; Viola, Lorenza; and Cory, David G., "Experimental characterization of coherent magnetization transport in a one-dimensional spin system" (2011).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 117.